Armed Forces (album): Side two

+Packaging

-Title and packaging
+Title

 The new album was to be titled Emotional Fascism until the last minute.
-Author Tony Clayton-Lea nevertheless contends that Armed Forces, coined by Pete Thomas, continued Costello's theme of "control and domination over both governing and individual bodies".
+The author Tony Clayton-Lea contends that Armed Forces, coined by Pete Thomas, continued Costello's theme of "control and domination over both governing and individual bodies".
 In his memoir, Costello acknowledged changing the title to Armed Forces after knowing radio stations would refuse to play an album titled Emotional Fascism.
 Although Hinton opined that the titles were "much [of] the same", Murray argued that Emotional Fascism was the superior title, stating: "Armed Forces tells you what institution Mr. Costello has in his gunsights this time around ... but Emotional Fascism tells you what attitude is about to be subjected to both long-and-short-range fire."
 In the 2002 liner notes for the album, Costello explained: "Two or three half-formed notions collided uneasily in that title, although I never would have admitted to having anything as self-conscious as a 'theme' running through the songs.
 Any patterns that have emerged did so as the record was completed or with the benefit of hindsight."
 Bruno contends that the album "embodies a critique" under either title, but also deduces that it "does not present an argument".